Sean Bradley: Music career

 Bradley first gained a reputation as a conductor and active proponent of new music while serving as the artistic director of Opera Nova Santa Monica (Gail Gordon, founding executive director).
 His tenure at Opera Nova was closely associated with a group of five Spanish-speaking composers living and working in Los Angeles known as Los Cinco.

 In 2004, Bradley started City Opera—a regional opera company based in Los Angeles.
 His first leadership initiative was the establishment of an extensive education and outreach program.
 Under his guidance, City Opera won a significant contract authorizing the company to deliver music education services to schools throughout the entire Los Angeles Unified School District, immediately placing the professional scope of the company's community engagement alongside other leading Los Angeles cultural institutions including Los Angeles Music Center, Los Angeles Philharmonic, and Los Angeles Opera.
 Bradley's unique vision for City Opera as a cooperative social enterprise enabled the company to earn year over year increases in unrestricted revenue and to operate uninterrupted without philanthropy.
-City Opera continues to provide education and outreach related programs.

 In 2012, City Opera's production related activities were merged with Concert Talent—with the primary mission of serving major label touring artists, major corporate clients, and the unique needs of privately contracted talent in the global freelance music industry.

 Concurrently in 2012, Bradley founded the Bradley String Orchestra—for which he serves as the conductor.
 The orchestra has gone on to perform in sold out stadiums across the southwestern United States, primarily in support of multi-Grammy winning Latin music legend, Marco Antonio Solis.
 The orchestra—composed of top Los Angeles talent—is noted for its superior musicality, spectacular stage presence, and engaging choreography.
 It is also one of the most culturally diverse ensembles in the U.S.

 In recent years—2017 to the present—Bradley has been working with Bridge (musician) and IDK (rapper).

 Technology career

 In the mid-nineties, while attending the Eastman School of Music, Bradley experimented with various technologies in the commercial analysis and automated creation of music for mass consumption via artificial intelligence.
 His later social experiments and statistical modelling of purchase habits among popular music consumers anticipated algorithmically driven preference engines used today by companies like Pandora and Amazon.

 In 2010, Bradley founded Bravoflix, an online video subscription service providing live streaming and on-demand performances of music, dance, and theater—the first site of its kind in the United States dedicated exclusively to the performing arts.

 In 2013, Bradley founded BlogBlimp, a tech consultancy specializing in open source, cloud-driven web applications.
-The company's clients have included Fullscreen (company), one of the largest YouTube networks in the world, and the Los Angeles Philharmonic, the orchestra with the largest operating budget in the world.
+The company's clients have included Fullscreen (company), one of the largest YouTube networks in the world, and the Los Angeles Philharmonic, an orchestra with one of the largest operating budgets in the world.

 In 2016, Bradley founded Wolfskill, a consultancy specializing in due diligence as a service for technology company investors and founders—including executive background checks and code reviews.